 Some manufacturers might opt to add extra technology to improve ventilation.

-Breathability of the shoes is important for long-distance walking, to prevent your feet from sweating a lot.
+The breathability of the shoes is essential for long-distance walking to prevent your feet from sweating a lot.

-Most high-end golf shoes nowadays used plastic spikes or spikeless rubber soles to address this issue.
+Most high-end men’s golf shoes nowadays use plastic spikes or spikeless rubber soles to address this issue.

-Once all those qualities are in check, you should not have to worry about long distance walking.
+Once all those qualities are in check, you should not worry about long distance walking.

 Remember, you also need to consider in-swing comfort.
-A good pair of golf shoes will be comfortable both for walking and swinging.
+A good pair of men’s golf shoes will be comfortable for walking and swinging.

-Don’t worry about feeling your feet hurt when walking long distance on the golf course.
-Advancement of shoe technology make this a worry of the past.
+Key Takeaway: Don’t worry about feeling your feet hurt when walking a long distance on the golf course.
+Most of the best golf shoes nowadays include extra comfort material that prevents you from feeling pain after walking a few miles.
+Advancements in shoe technology make this a worry of the past.

 Are shoelaces necessary?